Dr. Jaris Swidrovich is a member of Yellow Quill First Nation and is the first self-identified First Nations doctor of pharmacy in Canada.

 His current community work and volunteerism includes being a member of the City of Saskatoon's cultural diversity and race relations committee; serving as a director on the Sanctum Care Group board; and a pharmacist/mentor at a student-run health clinic in Saskatoon's core, called SWITCH.

-Since becoming a pharmacist in 2010, he has been recognized with a New Practitioner Award from three pharmacy associations (two provincial and one national).
-He's also the co-recipient of a national Patient Care Enhancement Award.
+Since becoming a pharmacist in 2010, he has been recognized with a New Practitioner Award from two provincial, and one national, pharmacy associations and co-received a national Patient Care Enhancement Award.

 Touch base with Swidrovich at @JarisSwid and join the conversation on Twitter, Facebook or Instagram using the hashtag #CBCFuture40.